eclipse-che/che/CONTRIBUTING.md

 Project Description
 --------------------
 Che's objective is to create high performance developer environments by producing extensible, RESTful workspaces combined with a cloud IDE that can be customized with plug-ins.
 Tools are written in Java and run in the browser.
+If you are new to Che, please see the [getting started guide](http://eclipse.org/che/getting-started/).

 Developer Resources
 --------------------
 Information regarding source code management, builds, and coding standards.
-Until Che has completed its initial CQs, all code contributions are made directly through commits or pull requests at http://github.com/codenvy/che.
+All code contributions are made directly through commits or pull requests at http://github.com/eclipse/che.

 Reporting Issues
 -----------------